-Ecological Training and Learning Center in the Enosh Givatayim Branch- The Ecological Training Center in Givatayim is a truly positive experience for all ages.
-This unique visitors' center holds interactive Group Activity Days to the public that are hosted by Enosh participants who operate the onsite "ecological stations", and guide the visitors.
-Currently, we wish to further develop this initiative including renovation of the garden; development of ecological education installations; and more.
+Ecological Training and Learning Center in the Enosh Givatayim Branch: The Ecological Training Center in Givatayim is a truly positive experience for all ages.
+This unique visitors’ center holds interactive group activity days for the public that are hosted by Enosh participants who operate the on-site “ecological stations” and guide the visitors.
+In the future, we wish to further develop this initiative by renovating the garden, developing ecological education installations, and more.

-The Enosh Bat Yam Rooftop Garden- the rooftop garden is used by participants to grow fragrant herbs to supply to the branch's natural soap factory.
-The participants undergo special gardening training, and care for the garden that is constantly expanding introducing new plants and growing techniques.
-The participants host visitors, conduct workshops, and other activities.
+The Enosh Bat Yam Rooftop Garden: The rooftop garden is utilized by participants to grow fragrant herbs to supply to the branch's natural soap factory.
+The participants undergo special gardening training and care for the garden, which is constantly expanding via the introduction of new plants and growing techniques.
+The participants host visitors and conduct workshops, among other activities.
 Funds are needed for the project's sustainability and development.

-The Enosh Ashdod Branch Rehabilitation Garden –the garden was modeled after the garden in Sderot.
+The Enosh Ashdod Branch Rehabilitation Garden: This garden was modeled after the garden in Sderot.
 It was established through collaboration with various community partners and ecological-educational institutes.
 We are seeking funds towards the garden's operation.

 Family Support and Counseling Centers

 When talking of rehabilitation and recovery in mental health, the focus is naturally on the individuals affected.
-Yet, their family members - spouses, parents, children and siblings - who are often referred to as the silent partners - are in fact secondary victims of the mental illness.
-The spotlights and resources are only seldom directed at them, but their difficulties are many and on a daily basis, and they carry an enormous burden during times of illness and recovery.
-Families with a person with mental illness family member experience severe crises and face multiple difficulties.
-Lack of information and much confusion are accompanied by a sense of shame, fear, and helplessness.
-Enosh acknowledges the importance of the family as a significant factor in the rehabilitation of their loved one.
-Providing families with support, counseling and information contributes a great deal to the rehabilitation process and to the family's ability to conduct a normal life under mental illness.
-Enosh operates 5 Family Counseling Centers (Milam) in Haifa, Jerusalem Karmiel (including an extension in Nahariya and in Kiryat Shmona), Netanya and Tel-Aviv.
-The service is provided to parents, siblings, spouses, and children of the people with psychosocial disabilities.
-They include individual counselling, group and peer support groups and couple counseling, lectures, workshops, and legal aid.
-Additionally, each year Enosh organizes a two-days National Conference for Families.
+Yet, their family members - spouses, parents, children and siblings - who are often referred to as the silent partners are, in fact, secondary victims of the mental illness.
+The spotlight and resources are seldom directed at them, but their difficulties are many and are experienced on a daily basis.
+They carry an enormous burden during times of illness and recovery.
+Family members of a person with psychosocial disabilities experience severe crises and face multiple difficulties.
+A lack of information about the illness leads to much confusion and is accompanied by a sense of shame, fear, and helplessness.
+Enosh acknowledges the significance of the family in the rehabilitation of their loved ones.
+Providing families with support, counseling and information contributes a great deal to the rehabilitation process and to the family’s ability to conduct a normal life under mental illness.
+Enosh operates 5 Family Counseling Centers (Milam) in Haifa, Jerusalem, Karmiel (including an extension in Nahariya and in Kiryat Shmona), Netanya and Tel-Aviv.
+Services are provided to the parents, siblings, spouses, and children of people with psychosocial disabilities.
+Services include individual counseling, group and peer support groups and couples counseling, as well as lectures, workshops, and legal aid.
+Additionally, each year Enosh organizes a two-day National Conference for Families.
 The counseling in our family counseling centers is provided free of charge and with no need for a professional referral.

-The first stages of the unpredicted psychiatric illness often evoke panic, confusion and helplessness among family members.
-Patterns of communication and distribution of family resources change, and families need support to build their capacity to cope with and support the ill family member, and come to terms with his disability and its implications.
-Experience and research show that the support of family members plays a major role in recovery.
-Individuals who enjoyed the support and understanding of family members were better adjusted, more motivated and experienced a quicker and more effective recovery process.
-Therefore, Enosh considers the treatment of family members an inseparable part of the rehabilitation process in mental health recovery.
+The first stages of unpredicted psychiatric illness often evoke panic, confusion and helplessness among family members.
+Patterns of communication and the distribution of family resources change.
+Families need support to build their capacity to cope, care for the ill family member, and come to terms with the disability and its implications.
+Prior experience and research show that the support of family members plays a major role in recovery.
+Individuals who enjoyed the support and understanding of family members were better adjusted, more motivated, and experienced a quicker and more effective recovery process.
+Therefore, Enosh considers the treatment of family members as an inseparable part of the rehabilitation process in mental health recovery.

-Enosh is a pioneer in the field of family counseling and established this service – based on a psycho-educational model - to help family members develop coping skills and resources.
-Centers are funded by the Israeli ministry of health and private donations.
+Enosh is a pioneer in the field of family counseling and established this service – based on a psycho-educational model - to help family members develop coping skills and gain access to resources.
+Centers are funded by the Israeli Ministry of Health and private donations.

-Addressing Cultural needs
+Addressing Cultural Needs

 The Arab Community